mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 Finally, if you wanted to chain 4 x (64x32px) panels to make 128x64px display (essentially a 2x2 grid of physical led panel modules), a little more magic will be required.
 Refer to the [Chained Panels](examples/ChainedPanels/) example.

+Resolutions beyond 256x64 are likely to result in crashes due to memory constraints etc. YMMV.

 ## Ghosting

 If you experience ghosting, you will need to reduce the brightness level, not all RGB Matrix Panels are the same - some seem to display ghosting artefacts at lower brightness levels.
 In the setup() function do something like: